Esayadav/DSA/README.md

 # DSA
-This repository consists of DSA problems that I solve.
+This repository consists of DSA problems that I solve daily.